high-tech-hobo/portfolio/README.md

 ### Character Commission
 Summer 2018 <br>
 This is actually part of a series of characters for a Dungeons and Dragons campaign.
-Still not quite done, I'm totally happy with it, but it's come along nicely.
+Still not quite done, I'm not totally happy with it, but it's come along nicely.

 <img src="https://raw.githubusercontent.com/high-tech-hobo/portfolio/master/pictures/commissions/char_1.png" width="219" height="500" />